theopin/tp/docs/UserGuide.md

 >Format: `/clear`
 >
 If you want to reset everything to its original state, you can simply use the `/clear` command instead of using `/delete` multiple times.
 This command will delete all cheatsheets from the List on your CheatLogs.
-No need to worry, `/clear` command will not remove the preloaded cheat sheets.
+No need to worry, `/clear` command will not remove the preloaded cheatsheets.
-Here is the expected result if currently you have two cheat sheets stored in the application.
+Here is the expected result if currently you have two cheatsheets stored in the application.

 ![image](https://i.ibb.co/sq8nkp8/image.png)
 Example: